 The Samesun Vancouver is the nicer but pricier of the two.
 It comes with complimentary Wi-Fi, towels, and best of all- a great free breakfast!
 Its location is in the heart of the city, and it has a restaurant and bar downstairs.

-The Cambie is your typical, cheap hostel.
+The Cambie is your typical, bare-bones cheap hostel.
 The best thing about this hostel is its location- right in the heart of Gastown.
-The Cambie is a heritage building so it is a bit old and shabby and the cleanliness leaves everything to be desired, but it is very well-priced for a hostel in an excellent location!
+The Cambie is a heritage building so it is a bit old and shabby, but it is very well-priced for a hostel in an excellent location!
 The Cambie is a great hostel for meeting people as it is above a bar.
 For this reason however I would not recommend it as a place to stay for light sleepers.
 The Wi-Fi is free and hostel guests receive a $5 off breakfast voucher.
 Breakfast came to less than $5 for me including a tip.

 If you prefer private, luxary accommodation I recommend staying at the Fairmont Waterfront.
 The Fairmont brand is absolutely fantastic in Canada, and if you like to travel in style or want to splurge, I always recommend spending a night at one of these hotels.